wheebs/DDD-2025-Coffee-Simulation/README.md

 G’day!
 If you’ve landed here, you probably came from my DDD Perth 2025 talk.
 This repo is a friendly nudge to give SimPy a go — today.
 SimPy is a small, powerful library for discrete‑event simulation in Python.
 You can model queues, servers, and variability with just a few lines.

 I’d love you to start using SimPy — especially if you haven’t before.
-This repo gives you two coffee‑shop simulations you can run and tweak live.
+This repo gives you two coffee‑shop simulations you can run and tweak, these are the simulations I used during my DDD 2025 talk.

 ## Contents